neoforge-dev/starter/memory-bank/active-context.md

 - Create more tests for database operations and API endpoints
 - Implement better test isolation to reduce dependencies on shared fixtures
 - Follow FastAPI async patterns as specified in the backend rules
+- Run all tests with the improved Docker testing setup to ensure they pass

 ### Component Refactoring
 - All components have been successfully refactored to standard class syntax!